bapo2/gpt-actions/.github/README.md

 <li><b>Authentication type:</b> API Key [Bearer]</li></ul></p>
 <p><b>Description:</b><br>

 This allows GPT to read a file from Github via its `raw.githubusercontent.com` URL.
-When pairs with the "Github File Lister" action, this is capable of allowing GPT to look through and read any repository accessible to it.
+When paired with the "Github File Lister" action, this is capable of allowing GPT to look through and read any repository accessible to it.

 Providing an API key is optional when reading from public repos, but is required when reading from private ones.
 To create one for GPT to use, simply go to [the "developer settings" page](https://github.com/settings/tokens) and create a PAT with read-access to whatever you want GPT to be able to view.</p>
 <p><b>Import URL:</b><br>